 What to expect when meeting with a registered dietitian

 You will get the most out of your meeting with the dietitian if you come prepared.

 During your first meeting, the dietitian may conduct a nutrition assessment, which is a lot of questions about what you've been eating, and how you've been feeling.
 If you've lost weight, he or she may perform a physical assessment, which is examining your body for signs of malnutrition.
 The dietitian will also give you educational information and materials on your specific type of cancer, side effects you might expect during treatment and recommended diet.

 Your dietitian will be available to you throughout your cancer journey.
-Don't hesitate to reach out with questions at (313) 790-4515 or email@example.com.
+Don't hesitate to reach out with questions, or ask your care team for a referral.